Eating disorder: Outcomes

-Anorexia symptoms include the increasing chance of getting osteoporosis.
+Anorexia nervosa symptoms include the increasing chance of getting osteoporosis.
 Thinning of the hair as well as dry hair and skin are also very common.
 The muscles of the heart will also start to change if no treatment is inflicted on the patient.
 This causes the heart to have an abnormally slow heart rate along with low blood pressure.
 Heart failure becomes a major consideration when this begins to occur.
 Muscles throughout the body begin to lose their strength.
 This will cause the individual to begin feeling faint, drowsy, and weak.
 Along with these symptoms, the body will begin to grow a layer of hair called lanugo.
 The human body does this in response to the lack of heat and insulation due to the low percentage of body fat.

 Bulimia symptoms include heart problems like an irregular heartbeat that can lead to heart failure and death may occur.
 This occurs because of the electrolyte imbalance that is a result of the constant binge and purge process.
 The probability of a gastric rupture increases.
 A gastric rupture is when there is a sudden rupture of the stomach lining that can be fatal.
 The acids that are contained in the vomit can cause a rupture in the esophagus as well as tooth decay.
 As a result, to laxative abuse, irregular bowel movements may occur along with constipation.
 Sores along the lining of the stomach called peptic ulcers begin to appear and the chance of developing pancreatitis increases.

 Binge eating symptoms include high blood pressure, which can cause heart disease if it is not treated.
 Many patients recognize an increase in the levels of cholesterol.
 The chance of being diagnosed with gallbladder disease increases, which affects an individual's digestive tract.

 Risk of death

 Eating disorders result in about 7,000 deaths a year as of 2010, making them the mental illnesses with the highest mortality rate.
-Anorexia has a risk of death that is increased about 5 fold with 20% of these deaths as a result of suicide.
+Anorexia nervosa has a risk of death that is increased about 5 fold with 20% of these deaths as a result of suicide.
 Rates of death in bulimia and other disorders are similar at about a 2 fold increase.

-The mortality rate for those with anorexia is 5.4 per 1000 individuals per year.
+The mortality rate for those with anorexia nervosa is 5.4 per 1000 individuals per year.
 Roughly 1.3 deaths were due to suicide.
 A person who is or had been in an inpatient setting had a rate of 4.6 deaths per 1000.
 Of individuals with bulimia about 2 persons per 1000 persons die per year and among those with EDNOS about 3.3 per 1000 people die per year.